 Sustainability

-Back in 2017, we set ourselves ambitious sustainability targets to achieve by 2025 against areas aligned to the UN Sustainable Development Goals where we felt we could have the greatest positive impact.
-Those goals, part of our Environmental, Social and Governance approach, form what we call Our Imprint – so called because we believe that every time one of the drinks we make is picked up, an imprint is left behind and we want that imprint to be a positive one.
-Our Imprint has two pillars – People and Planet.
-To find out more about Our People goals please click here.
+Back in 2017, we set ambitious sustainability targets to achieve by 2025 against areas aligned to the U.N.
+Sustainable Development Goals where we felt we could have the greatest positive impact.
+Those goals, part of our Environmental, Social and Governance approach, form what we call Our Imprint – a recognition that we make an impact with every decision we make.

-To read our latest global Our Imprint ESG report click here.
+To read our latest global Our Imprint ESG report visit our Goals and Reporting page.

 Our Planet Imprint – Our sustainability journey in Western Europe